square/leakcanary/README.md

 ### Customizing and using the no-op dependency

-The `leakcanary-android-no-op` dependency for release builds only contains the `LeakCanary` and `RefWatcher` class.
+The `leakcanary-android-no-op` dependency for release builds only contains the `Application`, `LeakCanary` and `RefWatcher` class.
 If you start customizing LeakCanary, you need to make sure that the customization happens only in debug build, since it will likely reference classes that do not exist in the `leakcanary-android-no-op` dependency.

 Let's say your release build declares an `ExampleApplication` class in `AndroidManifest.xml`, and your debug build declares a `DebugExampleApplication` that extends `ExampleApplication`.